hoc-labs/git-bash-shell/README.md

 /MyDocuments/Quiz
 ```

 You should open the quiz in Visual Studio Code and complete it.
-You can do this either by opening this project in VSCode or by running the command
+Like the README file, you can open a preview version that is easier to read, and the file in another tab to answer the questions.

 ```sh
 code QUIZ.md